Buying A Condo In San Diego

 FHA & VA Financing For San Diego Condos

-FHA financing allows first time home buyers to make a minimal down payment of 3.5% and a maximum loan amount of $612,950 for San Diego.
-Unfortunately common interest developments must be approved through the Federal Housing Administration, and meet certain requirements.
+FHA financing allows primary residence buyers to make a minimal down payment of 3.5% and a maximum loan amount of $753,250 (2021) for San Diego.
+Unfortunately, common interest developments must be approved through the Federal Housing Administration, and meet certain requirements.
 The CID must be at least 35% owner occupied, or 30% owner occupied for new construction, and less than 15% of its owners should be delinquent on dues.
 There are also FHA guidelines on investor entity ownership, reserve funding, insurance coverage, and leasing.
 The homeowners association and board of directors must submit several documents including annual reserve studies, 3 years of financial documents, the budget, and a fee.
 You will find many projects at one time had FHA approval but are no longer approved because they failed to obtain project recertification.
+See our FHA Approved Condos San Diego page

 Inspecting Your Condo